Particular/docs.particular.net/samples/wcf/sample.md

 ### Verifying that the sample works correctly

-- When a message was sent with enter `Response 'Hello from handler'` will be desplayed
+ * When a message was sent with enter `Response 'Hello from handler'` will be displayed
-- When a message was sent with escape `Request failed due to: 'The request was cancelled after 00:00:05 because no response was received.'` will be desplayed
+ * When a message was sent with escape `Request failed due to: 'The request was cancelled after 00:00:05 because no response was received.'` will be displayed

 ## Code walk-through

-The sample contains a self-hosted enpoint that leverages the Wcf and the Callbacks package to enable reliable WCF services over messaging.
+The sample contains a self-hosted endpoint that leverages the WCF and the Callbacks package to enable reliable WCF services over messaging.

-The [Wcf](/nservicebus/wcf)) and the [Callback](/nservicebus/messaging/callbacks.md) component are enabled.
-The Wcf component is configured to cancel requests after five seconds and a named pipe binding is used to expose the service as shown below:
+The [WCF](/nservicebus/wcf)) and the [Callback](/nservicebus/messaging/callbacks.md) component are enabled.
+The WCF component is configured to cancel requests after five seconds and a named pipe binding is used to expose the service as shown below:

 snippet: enable-wcf